Military Design Evolution

 Army's modified version of the original Scorpion pattern.
 Similar to MultiCam but government-owned.
 Now standard for Army, Air Force, and Space Force.

-Why MultiCam Dominates Civilian Markets
+Why MultiCam Won

 Traditional vs Digital Patterns